BioDivHealth/AutoMaxent/README.md

 # AutoMaxent

 Rather than a formal package, **AutoMaxent** is a collection of functions that facilitate the general processing and generation of data for Species Distribution Modelling type analysis.
-Functions can be directly downloaded from this repository or loaded and stored in **R** using the following code:
+Functions can be directly downloaded from this repository or loaded and stored in your **R** working environment folder using the following code:

 ```{r}
 # 0. Load/install the needed packages